The weekend gives most of us the chance to downshift and recharge. But how often do we seize on it to catch up or get ahead on our work instead?

-If you’re driven like I am, you have more projects than time.
-It’s easy to think of downtime as simply another opportunity to get more things done.
-But downtime is crucial, and there’s more evidence every day that it’s essential to our productivity and wellbeing.
+If you’re a high-achiever like I am, you have more projects than time.
+It’s easy to think of weekends as simply another opportunity to get more things done.
+But downtime is crucial, and there’s more evidence than ever it’s essential to our productivity and wellbeing.

-A “symphonic life,” like we discussed before, doesn’t allow work to dominate.
+A “symphonic life,” as I’ve posted before, doesn’t allow work to dominate.
 It takes advantage of natural times to blow off work and rejuvenate.
 Here are three reasons to unplug this weekend.

 1. We Need to Play